-Shield Platform Encryption relies on a unique tenant secret that you control and a master secret that's maintained by Salesforce.
-By default, we combine these secrets to create your unique data encryption key.
-You can also supply your own final data encryption key.
-We use your data encryption key to encrypt data that your users put into Salesforce, and to decrypt data when your authorized users need it.
+Shield Platform Encryption relies on a unique tenant secret that you control and a primary secret that Salesforce maintains.
+By default, we combine these secrets to create your unique data encryption key (DEK).
+You can also supply your own final DEK.
+We use your DEK to encrypt data that your users put into Salesforce, and we use it to decrypt data when your authorized users need it.